amarinjs/sitio/_posts/2020-06-07-mfcn-probability.md

 Its size is |S| = 6

-Each outcome is equally likely, and the probability of each outcome
+Each outcome is equally likely, and the probability of each outcome is *1/|S| = 1/6*

+#### Infinite sample space and zero probability

+If you trow a dart at random on to a dartboard.

+**Process:** Throwing a dart.
+**Outcome:** Point where dart hits.

+Outcome is mutually exclusive because the dart can only land on one point on the dartboard.

+But the difference with the die example, is that in this case.
+The sample space S is infinite.

+So, if every outcome is equally likely and there is an infinite amout of outcomes.

+Then the outcomes of this process have a probability of Zero.

+## Events